I’m back with another zero waste, DIY recipe! Today, I’m going to explain why and how I make my DIY zero waste, vegan lotion. Let’s get started!

-Why: About 6 months ago, I began to transition all of my beauty products to natural ones.
-This included my shampoo, conditioner, makeup, and lotion.
-I was shocked at the amount of toxic crap that is loaded in all of these big name products that people trust and use every day.
-These ingredients include diazolidinyl urea which has carcinogenic properties and causes dermatitis, parabens which possess estrogen-mimicking properties and have been associated with increased breast cancer, and fragrances which are not required to be clearly stated and can include harmful toxins which cause respiratory problems and endocrine disruption.
-These ingredients are common ingredients in your typical lotion products such as Bath and Body Works, Aveeno, and Cetaphil.
+In 2017, I began to transition all of my beauty products to natural alternatives.
+This included my shampoo, conditioner, makeup, chapstick, and lotion.
+I was shocked at the amount of toxic ingredients that are in big name products that consumers trust and use every day.
+These ingredients include diazolidinyl urea which has carcinogenic properties and causes dermatitis, parabens which possess estrogen-mimicking properties and have been associated with increased breast cancer, and fragrances which are not required to be clearly labeled and can include harmful toxins which cause respiratory problems and endocrine disruption.
+These ingredients are common ingredients in typical lotion products such as Bath and Body Works, Aveeno, and Cetaphil.
 For more information on these toxins and common products that include them, check out this article.
-On top of all of that, I could no longer justify buying these products as they come in plastic packaging and a majority of our plastic ends up in landfills and oceans further degrading our planet.
+Additionally, most of these products come in plastic packaging which ends up in landfills and oceans further degrading our planet.

-How: Now that you’re more aware of what’s in your typical lotion products, it’s time to make your own zero waste, vegan lotion!
+Now that we’ve talked about the negative aspects of typical lotion products, it’s time to make your own zero waste, vegan lotion!